 When it’s time, the forest steward will begin spreading your ashes at the base of your tree.
 Family members are encouraged to participate if they'd like.
 This moment is a beautiful way for friends and family to say goodbye while you return to the earth –– a true "ashes to ashes" moment.
 Once all of the ashes have been spread, family members are given native wildflower seeds to place at the base of the tree — creating a new cycle of life while completing another.

 To close the ceremony, the forest steward will do another reading and allow the family to give any closing words.
 Sometimes mourners choose to read poems or letters, tell stories, dance, or sing.
 Your ash spreading ceremony is yours, and we’re happy to accommodate anything that will make it meaningful for you.

 We welcome our community back

 After the ceremony has come and gone, friends and family are more than welcome to return to the forest to pay their respects, enjoy the trails, or enjoy a picnic.
 We love to see our customers and love reconnecting with our community.
-We do ask that you make an appointment for your return visits, as we close the forest for each memorial ceremony to ensure privacy.
+We do ask that you make an appointment for your return visits, as we close the forest for each forest memorial to ensure privacy.
 Our forest stewards do an excellent job of accommodating return visits, so if the calendar seems full, still reach out to the specific forest team to inquire about availability.

 When we shy away from end-of-life planning, the decision lands on our loved ones during a time of mourning.
 Planning your legacy allows you to leave the earth better — for those that survive you.
 Book a forest tour with one of our advisors to get started picking your tree.